1. Online Payments Services Agreement

 14.1 You represent and warrant that:

-a) by entering into this Agreement You are not currently and will not be in breach of any Relevant Law or any obligation owed to any Person; and
+a) by entering into these Terms and Conditions You are not currently and will not be in breach of any Relevant Law or any obligation owed to any Person;

-b) where applicable, You are duly authorised to enter into this Agreement and the obligations under this Agreement are valid, binding and enforceable in accordance with its terms; and
+b) where applicable, You are duly authorised to enter into these Terms and Conditions and the obligations under these Terms and Conditions are valid, binding and enforceable in accordance with its terms;

 c) if You are an incorporated body, You validly exist under the laws of Your place of incorporation and have the power and authority to carry on Your business as that business is now being conducted and using any name under which that business is being conducted; and